Forecasts and Simulations for Relativistic Corrections to the Sunyaev-Zeldovich Effect: From maps to physics

 In Appendix \ref{sec:noCIBdT} we demonstrate that lower mass clusters are more contaminated than massive clusters, to the extent that an additional constraint, which removes the derivative of the SED with respect to the spectral index, is needed in the NILC to mitigate CIB biases.
 Adding this constraint increases the noise in the measurement.
 We refer to this set of constraints as the 3 CIB constraint NILC and the set above as the 2 CIB constraint NILC.
 Unless otherwise stated we report results with the 3 CIB constraint setup.
 The inputs to the NILC method are filtered to contain only scales with $500<\ell<4000$.
 Removing the largest scales, $\ell<500$, removes excess large-scale noise and removes modes larger than the cutouts (discussed below) that act as correlated noise in the stack.
 The small-scale cut is used as we need at least five high resolution observations, to satisfy the constraints in the ILC, and we do not have enough high resolution frequency observations to use scales beyond $\ell\sim 4000$.

 We then extract 20$^\prime \,\times\,20^\prime$ cutouts around each object in our cluster catalog.
 The main catalog consists of all clusters with mass greater than $3\times 10^{14} M_\odot$ and so has $\sim 26,000$ objects after the cuts described below.
 This was chosen to match the expected number of clusters an SO-like experiment will detect.
 We also include a very low mass sample with $1\times10^{14}M_\odot<M<3\times 10^{14}M_\odot$, similar to a set of clusters that could be optically detected by LSST\citep{2009arXiv0912.0201L} or Euclid \citep{2024arXiv240513491E}.
 To avoid biases from bright point sources (both radio and dusty star forming galaxies) we mask all radio sources with flux $>30$\,mJy at 90\,GHz and dusty galaxy with flux $>30$\,mJy at 220\,GHz.
 This is done in the input maps rather than applying a point source finder, as would be done on real data.
 Finally we apply a mask, based on the \textit{Planck} Galactic mask \citep{Planck_2018V}, to remove regions of the sky where the observations are dominated by Galactic signals.
 The cutouts can contain non-trivial levels of the kinetic SZ effect, which is not completely removed by the NILC method.
 The kSZ effect is larger than the typical size of the relativistic tSZ effect and thus could bias our measurement.
 We mitigate this effect by stacking the cutouts, using at least 500 objects per stack.
 The kSZ is mitigated as it has both a positive and negative sign (depending on whether the cluster is approaching or receding from the observer) and so will average to zero.
-500 objects is sufficient that the residual kSZ is typically below $\sim 10\%$ of the relativistic tSZ effect.
+500 objects is sufficient that the residual kSZ is typically below $\sim 10\%$ of the relativistic tSZ effect \footnote{The primary CMB has the same spectral dependence as the kSZ but we are not worried about this contaminant for two reasons: firstly it has a very different scale dependence and secondly it is uncorrelated with the position of galaxy clusters so will only act as an easily-modellable source of noise.}.
 Note this averaging also removes the ``cross" tSZ-kSZ relativistic term.
 Finally, we compute 1D profiles, $d(r,\bar{T}_e)$, from the 2D stacks by azimuthally averaging the measurement.

 We analyse these 1D profiles by computing the likelihood of any signal seen in the stack with a Gaussian likelihood with a prior as in Ref. \citep{coulton_2024b}.
 Explicitly, the log-posterior, $\ln \mathcal{P}$, has the following form